thecodingmachine/docker-images-php/utils/README.blueprint.md

 **Note**:

 - *ev* is not available in PHP 8.1+
 - *rdkafka* and *snmp* are not available in all `ARM64` images (build time is too long : it's possible to install manually as required)
-- *blackfire* not supported yet in PHP8.4+ : https://support.blackfire.platform.sh/hc/en-us/articles/4740726712082-PHP-versions-Platforms-support

 ### Enabling/disabling extensions in the fat image